Eastern osprey recovery on Yorke Peninsula

 In response to these findings, the Southern Yorke Peninsula (SYP) Landcare Group commissioned the Recovery and Conservation Plan for the Osprey on Yorke Peninsula in 2020 and commenced work on increasing the population through the installation of artificial nest platforms at suitable locations across Yorke Peninsula and Gulf St Vincent.

 Artificial nesting platforms provide ospreys with elevated locations where they can nest and raise young away from human disturbance and interference from predators such as foxes.
 The use of artificial nesting platforms in other parts of the world has proven successful, with ospreys readily colonising these areas.
 In some areas they have achieved higher productivity success than natural nest sites.

-Through a series of grants and generous private donations, six artificial nesting platforms were constructed and installed at key breeding locations on Yorke Peninsula, including Wills Creek Conservation Park (Price), Point Davenport Conservation Park, Gleeson’s Landing, Port Broughton, Sheoak Flat and Adelaide International Bird Sanctuary.
+Through a series of grants and generous private donations, seven artificial nesting platforms were constructed and installed at key breeding locations on Yorke Peninsula, including Wills Creek Conservation Park (Price), Point Davenport Conservation Park, Gleeson’s Landing, Port Broughton, Sheoak Flat, Adelaide International Bird Sanctuary and Coobowie.